Last Updated on February 2, 2023 by Mark Ferguson

 Can you buy turn-key rental properties with less than 20 percent down?

 Some turn-key rental property providers offer seller financing that can be used to buy turnkey proprieties for less than 20 percent down.
-The trade-off with putting less money down is higher interest rate and loan costs.
+The trade-off with putting less money down is a higher interest rate and loan costs.
 Rates may be as high as 9 or 10 percent on seller-financed turn-key properties.

 Turn-key rental properties are a great way to invest for cash flow when cash flow is hard to find in your market.
 Turn-key rental properties are also a way to invest in rental properties without having to repair or rent out the house or having to find a property manager.
 However, it is hard to get a great deal on turnkey rentals because turn-key providers want compensation for all the work they do.